Personalisation and Transformation in Financial Services

-This finding dramatically changes your primary communications strategy.
+This finding dramatically changes the primary communications strategy of any Financial Services provider.
 Typically, providers are trying to develop the consumer’s trust in them.
-They focus on concepts like security through their scale, friendliness through professional and confident staff and integrity through adhering to best practice and compliance.
-These concepts tend to inflate the perception of power imbalance between the consumer and the institution which further increase the levels of anxiety.
+They focus on concepts like security through their scale, friendliness through professional and confident staff, and their integrity through adhering to best practice and compliance.
+These concepts tend to inflate the consumer’s perception of power imbalance between the consumer and the institution, which further increase the levels of anxiety.

 You replace messages like

 “Our expert staff can identify the best product for you.
 Our brand is proud to provide the best products for our customers”

 “Evaluating products can seem daunting, but there are some good sources of impartial and simple advice.
 The Money Advice Service, a government funded independent source advice has several good articles on…”